Medicare can be confusing, but some baseline knowledge can go a long way.

 Unless you qualify for enrollment during a SEP, when a late enrollment penalty would be waived, you would incur a Part B late enrollment penalty.
 Note that the Part B late enrollment penalty is not a one-time payment.
 Instead, the penalty applies every month that you have Medicare Part B for your lifetime.
 Your monthly Part B premium could go up as much as 10% for each 12-month period that you were eligible to have Part B but did not.

-Additionally, there is a Part D late enrollment penalty if, after your IEP, you go without prescription drug coverage for 63 continuous days or more.
-(Drug coverage can be a Medicare Part D plan, a Medicare Advantage plan or private coverage that meets coverage requirements.)
-If you exceed 62 days without coverage, your Medicare Part D premium will increase.
+Additionally, there is a Part D late enrollment penalty if, after your IEP, you go without creditable prescription drug coverage for 63 consecutive days or more (Drug coverage can be a Medicare Part D plan, a Medicare Advantage plan, employer group, or Veterans Administration coverage that meets creditable coverage requirements).
+If you exceed 63 days without coverage, your Medicare Part D premium will increase.

 Remember: Medicare will not contact you to remind you of your IEP.
 It is crucial that you visit or call the Social Security Administration, which administers Medicare enrollment, or visit www.medicare.gov, at least three months before you turn 65 to confirm your specific enrollment period and to avoid late enrollment penalties.

-I am thinking about early retirement and am under 65.
+I am thinking about early retirement and am under age 65.
 What are my insurance options?

 This is a common concern.
 In this situation, you generally have a few health insurance options.1

 Employer sponsored plan: Some employers offer medical plans for their retirees.
 Check with your employer to see whether this is an option.
-When you turn age 65 and become eligible for Medicare, be aware that Medicare is primary coverage — the retiree plan would act as secondary coverage and will only pay as if Medicare paid first.
+When you turn age 65 and become eligible for Medicare, be aware that Medicare acts as primary coverage.
+The retiree plan would act as secondary coverage and will only pay as if Medicare paid first.

 A spouse’s plan: If your spouse is working and has health insurance, you might be eligible for coverage through their employer plan.